willbamford/getres/README.md

 **getres** was created after trying and failing to get [resl](https://github.com/mikolalysenko/resl) working across Node.js and the browser, with a view to using it headlessly with the excellent [regl](https://github.com/mikolalysenko/regl) WebGL library and [headless-gl](https://github.com/stackgl/headless-gl).
 So, the API resemblance between both libraries is strong.
 Thanks to [mikolalysenko](https://github.com/mikolalysenko) and contributors for all of the above.

 **getres** uses [superagent](https://github.com/visionmedia/superagent) behind the scenes to make HTTP requests.

-Image loading is achieved using the DOM API in the browser and [lwip](https://github.com/EyalAr/lwip) in Node.js.